-How to Use These EPA 608 Study Guides
+How to use these EPA 608 study guides

-They are sourced from regulatory text, not from other study guides.
-This ensures you study the exact facts certifying organizations test on, not interpretations or opinions.
+Each study guide below matches one EPA 608 exam section.
+They are sourced from regulatory text, not from other study guides, so you study the exact facts certifying organizations test on, not interpretations or opinions.

-EPA 608 Core Section Study Guide
+EPA 608 Core section study guide

 Read the full Core study guide to master these facts.
+The four critical Core facts:

 Venting prohibition dates.
 July 1, 1992 (CFCs and HCFCs).
 November 15, 1995 (HFCs).
 Both dates appear on the exam.
 Know which date applies to which refrigerant class.

 Civil penalty.
-More than $44,539 per day per knowing violation.
+More than $44,539 per day per knowing violation under 40 CFR Part 82.166.
 This exact number is tested.

 De minimis exemption.
-0.1 ounce or less of refrigerant is the only quantity-based exception to the recovery obligation.
+0.1 ounce or less of refrigerant is the only quantity based exception to the recovery obligation.
 Anything above 0.1 oz requires recovery.

 Recovery vs recycling vs reclamation.
 Recovery means removed and stored in a cylinder.
-Recycling means cleaned on-site using filter-driers and oil separation (does NOT meet ARI-700).
-Reclamation means reprocessed to ARI-700 purity at a certified facility and is required before resale.
+Recycling means cleaned on site using filter driers and oil separation (does NOT meet ARI 700).
+Reclamation means reprocessed to ARI 700 purity at a certified facility and is required before resale.

-EPA 608 Type I Study Guide
+EPA 608 Type I study guide

-Type I covers small appliances 5 pounds or smaller.
+Type I covers small appliances of 5 pounds or smaller.
 Examples include window AC units, portable dehumidifiers, and small commercial units.

 Read the full Type I study guide to understand recovery procedures and system requirements.

-The 5-pound rule misunderstood.
-The 5-pound limit applies to the original manufactured charge, not the current charge in the system.
+The 5 pound rule misunderstood.
+The 5 pound limit applies to the original manufactured charge, not the current charge in the system.
 Technicians commonly assume it means systems currently holding 5 pounds.
 It does not.
 A system originally charged with 4.8 pounds is still Type I even if it now holds 3 pounds from leaks.

 Disposable cylinder prohibition.
 You cannot transfer refrigerant from a Type I system into a disposable cylinder.
 Only approved recovery cylinders or the appliance itself can hold recovered Type I refrigerant.

-EPA 608 Type II Study Guide
+EPA 608 Type II study guide

 Type II has the highest fail rate of all four sections.
-It covers high-pressure systems: split systems, heat pumps, rooftop units, walk-in coolers.
+It covers high pressure systems: split systems, heat pumps, rooftop units, walk in coolers.

-Read the full Type II study guide for detailed recovery procedures and equipment-specific rules.
+Read the full Type II study guide for detailed recovery procedures and equipment specific rules.

 Vacuum recovery standards.
 For systems under 200 pounds of refrigerant, recover to 10 inches of mercury below atmospheric pressure.
 For systems 200 pounds and over, recover to 15 inches Hg.
 These are tested frequently and often appear as distractor questions.

 A2L refrigerants now on the exam.
-Most candidates who fail Type II did so because they memorized R-22 data and skipped A2L refrigerants, including AIM Act HFC phasedown regulations that have been added to current exam question sets.
+Most candidates who fail Type II did so because they memorized R-22 data and skipped A2L refrigerants, including the AIM Act HFC phasedown regulations that have been added to current exam question sets.
 R-454B and R-455A are replacing R-410A under the AIM Act.
 R-22 production ended in 2020.
 Study sheets that focus only on R-22 will leave gaps on test day.

-EPA 608 Type III Study Guide
+EPA 608 Type III study guide

-Type III covers low-pressure centrifugal chillers.
+Type III covers low pressure centrifugal chillers.
 These are large capacity systems that operate below atmospheric pressure.

-Read the full Type III study guide to understand vacuum operation and low-pressure physics.
+Read the full Type III study guide to understand vacuum operation and low pressure physics.

 Leak test with dry nitrogen only.
-Never use refrigerant to pressure-test a Type III chiller.
-Use dry nitrogen only at pressures below 60 psig to avoid explosion risk.
+Never use refrigerant to pressure test a Type III chiller.
+Use dry nitrogen only, at pressures below 60 psig, to avoid explosion risk.

-EPA 608 Universal Study Guide
+EPA 608 Universal study guide

-Universal combines all four sections into one 100-question exam.
+Universal combines all four sections into one 100 question exam.
 You answer 25 Core questions, then 25 Type I, then 25 Type II, then 25 Type III.

 Read the full Universal study guide for integrated content covering all four sections.

 Most employers require Universal.
 Field technicians generally pursue Universal certification because it qualifies them to service all equipment types.
-If you are in an apprenticeship or early-career role, Universal is the standard certification.
+If you are in an apprenticeship or early career role, Universal is the standard certification.

 I recommend spending 30 minutes the night before your exam drilling your weakest section only.
 For a full prep plan from week one, read how to study for EPA 608.

 Reviewing complete study guides the night before increases anxiety without improving scores.
-Instead, take a timed 30-question drill on whichever section tripped you up most in practice.
+Instead, take a timed 30 question drill on whichever section tripped you up most in practice.
 This reinforces weak spots and builds confidence in your strongest areas.

-30-minute night-before drill checklist: Core dates (July 1, 1992 and November 15, 1995).
-Type I recovery thresholds (90% running, 80% off).
+30 minute night before drill checklist: Core dates (July 1, 1992 and November 15, 1995).
+Type I recovery thresholds (90 percent running, 80 percent off).
 Type II vacuum levels (10 in Hg under 200 lbs, 15 in Hg over 200 lbs).
 Type III vacuum (25 mm Hg absolute).
-Leak rates by Type II category (10%, 20%, 35%).
+Leak rates by Type II category (10 percent, 20 percent, 35 percent).
 De minimis threshold (0.1 oz).
 Civil penalty amount ($44,539/day).
-Passing score per section (18/25 = 70%).
+Passing score per section (18 of 25, which is 72 percent).

 Which EPA 608 study guide should I start with?

 Start with Core.
-It establishes the legal framework that all type-specific study content depends on.
-Technicians who skip Core and jump to Type II report that regulation-based questions feel confusing because they lack the underlying legal context.
+It establishes the legal framework that all type specific study content depends on.
+Technicians who skip Core and jump to Type II report that regulation based questions feel confusing because they lack the underlying legal context.

 How long does it take to study for EPA 608?